equivalent/scrapbook2/archive/blogs/2016-02-02-keyboard-tips.md

-One of the biggest arguments against typing with Ten Finger Technique is that programmers and web-developers too often use special chars like `{}"'/?\~ <>` usually located on the right side of the keyboard, and therefore the right pinky gets to tired (image above, yellow section).
+One of the biggest arguments against typing with Ten Finger Technique is that programmers and web-developers too often use special chars like `{}"'/?\~ <>` usually located on the right side of the keyboard, and therefore the right small finger (pinky) gets to tired (image above, yellow section).

-Well, this is true, however the problem isn't that the typing technique is bad, the problem is that QWERTY keyboard layout we use were designed for different group of people (writers, newspaper editors, ...)
+Well, this is true, however the problem isn't that the typing technique is bad, the problem is that QWERTY keyboard layout we  designed for different group of people (writers, newspaper editors, ...)

 ## Dvorak

-The [QWERTY][18] layout that is mostly used in western countries, was designed for typewriters.
-The problem is that the layout was designed not for speed and productivity, but so that the mechanical typewriter won't jam.
+The [QWERTY][18] layout was designed not for speed and productivity, but so that the mechanical typewriter won't jam.

 Between 1914-1932 Dr August Dvorak and Wiliam Dealey designed new layout of